eecs230/lab1/README.md

 #### Mac

-OS X automatically installs toolchain, including Git, when you attempt to use it from the command line.
+OS X automatically installs its toolchain, including Git, when you attempt to use it from the command line for the first time.
 Thus, to install developer tools, run the *Terminal* program (from `Applications/Utilities`) to get a command prompt.
 At the prompt, type

 ```
     clang